 Class 101.
 Geology - Display in one exhibit box at least 30 different rocks, minerals or fossils (at least 5 of each).
 Fifteen must be collected during the current 4-H year.
-This class is open to those exhibiting either first or second time at State Fair.
+This class is open to those exhibiting either second or third time at State Fair.

 Class 102.
 Geology - Display in no more than two exhibit boxes at least 45 different rocks, minerals or fossils (at least 5 of each).
-This class is open to those exhibiting either the third or fourth time at the State Fair.
+This class is open to those exhibiting either the fourth or fifth time at the State Fair.
 Fifteen must be collected during the current 4-H year.
 Identification of the rocks required.

 Class 103.
 Geology - Display in no more than two exhibit boxes at least 60 different rocks, minerals or fossils (at least 5 of each).
 Fifteen must be collected during the current 4-H year.
-This class is open to those exhibiting the firth time or more at the State Fair.
+This class is open to those exhibiting the sixth time or more at the State Fair.
 Identification of the rocks required.

 Class 104.
 Geology Educational Exhibit - Exhibit relating to everyday living; or to a mineral test, a rock formation, geological history, species of a fossil, forms of one mineral, a variation of one kind of rock, archaeological artifacts, or Indian artifacts.
+List your resources used (example - web address or books reviewed as a citation list).
 Exhibit limited to 4 feet of table space.